helicida/OpenWRT-Simple-LED-PowerOff/README.en.md

     chmod +x usr/local/apagarLEDs.sh

-3 - You'll need to enable the Scheduled Task (and to activate them on every reboot)
+3 - You'll need to enable the Scheduled Task (and to activate them on every reboot), so execute the following commands:

     /etc/init.d/cron start
     /etc/init.d/cron enable